 Deep-Fried Papaya Salad

 Interested in more Thai food?
 We've published an in-depth article about Bangkok Street Food that covers every aspect regarding this popular topic.
-The article is partly focussed on Bangkok but contains plenty of general information about street food in Thailand.
+The article is partly focused on Bangkok but contains plenty of general information about street food in Thailand.
 If you're planning to visit Thailand, it's an absolute must to have a look at our street food guide (completely free).
 Or check our article about the best food in Bangkok.

 There you have it, the best Thai food that is not spicy.
 You can find all these non-spicy Thai dishes in our food app called TopTravelFoods.
 Instead of recommending good restaurants, we recommend the best food these restaurants have to offer.
 For example, if you are looking for the best seafood in Thailand, you can find it via our app and navigate straight to it.
 The app is available for both iOS and Android and is completely free.
 You can also start exploring delicious Thai food on our website in cities such as Chiang Mai, Bangkok, Pattaya, Kanchanaburi and Ayutthaya.